Group lead: Dr Eva Petermann

 DNA replication is the process by which dividing cells copy their genetic information.
-This process, while very important, is potentially dangerous as obstacles to the movement of the copying apparatus (called “replication fork”) can lead to DNA damage, mutations or cell death.
-Such events are important for cancer development and - treatment.
+Replication is very important but also dangerous for cells, because if obstacles inhibit the movement of the replication apparatus, this can lead to DNA damage, mutations or cell death.
+This is called replication stress.
+Our group investigates molecular mechanisms of replication stress in cancer development and treatment.

 Our research group

 Endogenous replication stress may be an important driving factor of tumour development.
 Consequently, cellular factors preventing replication stress are often tumour suppressors, while factors promoting replication stress may be oncogenes.
 Additionally, many DNA-damaging anti-cancer drugs act by slowing or stalling replication forks to kill cancer cells.
 Our group is interested in understanding how oncogenes, tumour suppressors and anti-cancer treatments influence replication fork progression and how stalled replication forks are converted into toxic DSBs.

-Our lab uses mammalian cell models and the DNA fibre method, which employs labelling of live cells with nucleoside analogues, which can then be detected by immunofluorescence after DNA fibres have been isolated.
-This allows us to measure the speed of replication fork progression and whether replication forks stall or restart (Jones et al, 2013; Jones et al, 2014; Petermann et al, 2010).
+We use mammalian cell models and the DNA fibre method, which employs labelling of live cells with nucleoside analogues, which can then be detected by immunofluorescence after DNA fibres have been isolated.
+This allows us to measure the speed of replication fork progression and whether replication forks stall or restart.
+Using this approach, we have shown how the oncogene Cyclin E causes replication stress and how the tumour suppressor BRCA2 modulates the therapeutic action of cancer drug gemcitabine (Jones et al, 2013; Jones et al, 2014).

 Left: Co-localisation of DNA damage (gamma-H2AX, green) and stalled replication forks (RPA, red) in the nucleus of a cell treated with replication inhibitor.
 Middle: DNA double-strand breaks (arrow) induced by replication fork stalling and visualised by pulse-field gel electrophoresis.
 Right: Pulse-labelling of live cells with thymidine analogues CldU and IdU allows visualising replication fork movement on isolated DNA fibres.